 For information on educational agreements, please contact Amy Henry, executive director in the Office of International Education.

-For information on research agreements, please contact John Kington, associate in industry and international contracts, at the Georgia Tech Research Corporation.
+For information on research agreements, please contact Yatri Amin, associate in industry and international contracts, at the Georgia Tech Research Corporation.

 Georgia Tech strongly encourages and supports student participation in study abroad programs.
 Faculty are integral to developing and and leading successful international opportunities for our students.
 Study abroad program proposals are reviewed and approved by the Institute's Graduate and Undergraduate Study Abroad Sub-Committee.
 Students participating in co-curricular and non-formal international experiences should also work with OIE to register their travel.